“I won’t be a girlfriend forever.”

 Although Jack is hesitant to get married, he does agree to the wedding eventually.
 He procrastinates with Poker, but the guy learns his lesson.
 It actually makes sense that he’s worried about getting married because his dying mom made him promise not to, but his and Betsy’s conversations reveal that she knows about this unique dilemma.
 In other words, Jack is honest with his girlfriend, but he does not want to let down his girlfriend or his mom.

 Sigmund Freud put a lot of stock in dreams as a basis for psychotherapy.
 As the field of psychology advanced, this idea got left by the wayside by many practitioners.
-We still don’t know a lot about the brain, or the reasons why we dream, so it seems unfair to basis psychiatric treatment on the odd events of a night’s sleep.
+We still don’t know a lot about the brain, or the reasons why we dream, so it seems unfair to base psychiatric treatment on the odd events of a night’s sleep.

 Antisocial Personality Disorder